philip-bbaale/Pip_Pizza/README.md

   The total cost of a pizza should constitute, the crust, topping(s) and size of the pizza.
   On checkout, the application displays the orders’ summary together with the total amount charged.
 For example, if the customer has made more than one pizza order, on checkout the application displays a summary of all the orders he/she has made and the total amount to pay for all his/her orders.

+# Known Bugs.
+> Multiple selection for toppings is not available.

 # Contact information.
 > To collaborate, reach me on namugera.philip@gmail.com